 However, in my mid-thirties, I ballooned after a car accident that nearly broke my back.
 Then in my fifties, I had other car accidents that led to my gaining even more weight.
 So, it was very useful to have trained with Wang and understand that having a big body was not an obstacle to having a good and healthy life.

 Here are just a few of the many benefits of tai chi and bagua training:

 Release and Relax the Nervous System

 Anxiety and stress that leach into most people are due to habits of tension that lie deeply within the nerves of the body.
-Tension not only defeats relaxation, but also when not released, perpetuates and exacerbates the inability to relax.
+Tension not only defeats relaxation, but also, when not released it perpetuates and exacerbates the inability to relax.
 It’s a negative feedback loop.

 You can work/play/interact with others from a deep sense of relaxation and awareness.

 Exercise and Tone All of Your Small and Large Muscles, Tendons and Ligaments

 The goal is to open up space in your body and exercise everything within those spaces.
 This makes sure that blood flow can reach all the nooks and crannies, particularly in and around all your internal organs.